thephpleague/uri/README.md

 ### The `Port` and `Scheme` classes

 These classes manage the URL port and scheme component.
-They extend the `Component` class and only differ when validating the object data.
+They extend the `Component` class and  differ on data validation.

 ## Complex Components Classes